proedgeconsultsng/alx-system_engineering-devops/0x00-shell_basics/README.md

-added a new scipt to  change to previous dir added a new script to display more hidden files added a new script to display the type of file added a new script to create a symbolic link
+added a new scipt to  change to previous dir added a new script to display more hidden files added a new script to display the type of file added a new script to create a symbolic link added a new script to move all html files